GabyReboot/giac_index/README.md

 ### Expected Format

-The rows of your index should be in alphabetical order (*the script will not do this for you!*).
+**Rows** of your index should be in alphabetical order (*the script will not do this for you!*).

-The columns of your index should be in the following order:
+**Columns** of your index should be in the following order: Term, Page Number, Description

->Term, Page Number, Description
+### Prettifying

 Name your .tsv file 'index1.tsv' and place it into the same folder as this script.

-Then naviagte to the folder and run `python build.py` and a new file named 'index_finalized.docx' will appear like a wild pokemon!
+Then naviagte to the folder, run `python build.py`, and a new file named 'index_finalized.docx' will appear like a wild pokemon!

 Good luck on your exam!!